- Home

 Subject Lead: Miss Holly McGowan

-At Stanley Park Infants, we believe that for children to become confident and fluent readers and writers, phonics needs to be taught using a systematic and structured phonics programme.
+At Stanley Park Infants, we believe that for children to become confident and fluent readers and writers, phonics must be taught through a systematic and structured programme.

 Research shows that when phonics is taught in a structured way, starting with the easiest sounds and progressing through to the most complex, it is the most effective way of teaching young children to read.
 DfE, 2013.